Developmental Tasks

 Change and Stage Development

-Timothy H. Brubaker explains, “as an individuals grow older, change is a potent characteristic of life.
+“As an individual grows older, change is a potent characteristic of life.
 Aging involves, physical, psychological, and social changes that are experienced by both men and women.
-Everyday activities are altered. relationships are modified, ended, or initiated. the ubiquity of change is common as people age” (1986, p.
+Everyday activities are altered.
+Relationships are modified, ended, or initiated. the ubiquity of change is common as people age” (Brubaker, 1986, p.
 381).

 The Collision Crisis

 Erickson suggests a collision between individual and the environment creates the crisis at each stage.
 He wrote the child begins “to experience the whole critical alternative between being an autonomous creature and being a dependent one; and it is not until then that he is ready for a decisive encounter with his environment.”
-Erickson continues to explain that the environment attempts to force the developing individual to accept “particular ideas and concepts of autonomy” (1994, Kindle location 700).
+Erickson continues to explain that the environment attempts to force the developing individual to accept “particular ideas and concepts of autonomy” (Erikson, 1994).

 The young toddler becomes master of their home.
 They learn the basics of survival (from the hand of a caregiver).
 Yet, and in their confidence and mastery, they are sent off to school, challenged with a whole new environment.
 They are faced with new rules, new tasks, and new social relationships.
 The child must contend with other children, learning basic social interactions of friendship.

 Erickson explains that the autonomy and environment collision creates the dynamics of each stage.
-He wrote “it is this encounter, together with the resulting crisis, which is to be described for each stage” (1994, Kindle location 700).
+He wrote, “It is this encounter, together with the resulting crisis, which is to be described for each stage” (Erikson, 1994).
 The mastery of the previous stage is not sufficient in the new stage.
 The past learning must be integrated with new skills to accomplish the new developmental task.
 These new masteries, in turn, prepare the individual for the next exciting phase of development.

 Stage Success